 Equity Incentive Compensation Plan-Our Board of Directors and stockholders adopted a long-term incentive compensation plan called the Intrepid Potash, Inc. Amended and Restated Equity Incentive Plan (the "Plan").
 The Plan was most recently amended and restated in May 2022.
 We have issued common stock, restricted stock, performance units, and non-qualified stock option awards under the Plan.
-At March 31, 2024, approximately 0.9 million shares remained available for issuance under the Plan.
+At March 31, 2024 As of June 30, 2024, approximately 0.9 million 0.8 million shares remained available for issuance under the Plan.

-In March 2024, the Compensation Committee granted an aggregate of 143,730 shares of restricted stock to executive officers and other key employees.
+In March 2024, During the six months ended June 30, 2024, the Compensation Committee granted an aggregate of 143,730 165,216 shares of restricted stock to executive officers and other key employees.
 These awards vest over three years, and in some cases, contain a market condition.
-In March 2023, the Compensation Committee granted an aggregate of 225,117 restricted shares to executive officers and other key employees.
-These awards vest over three years, and in some cases, contain a market condition.
+In March 2023, May 2024, the Compensation Committee granted an aggregate of 20,739 shares of restricted stock to members of our Board of Directors, which vest over one year.